28mm/28mm.github.io/_posts/2017-10-29-d3-terraform-graphs-2.md

 ### TL;DR

-This is the second in a series of posts exploring methods of visualizing Terraform dependency graphs, with the goal of producing a tool useful for learning and documentation.
+This is the second in a series of posts exploring methods of visualizing Terraform dependency graphs, with the goal of producing a tool useful for learning and documentation. ([part one](/notes/d3-terraform-graphs), [part two](/notes/d3-terraform-graphs-2), [code](https://www.github.com/28mm/blast-radius).)

 <div id="demo1"></div>